masneyb/nexus-5-upstream/README.md

 [v5.5 patch series cover letter](https://github.com/masneyb/nexus-5-upstream/blob/master/out-of-tree-patches/upstream-patches/v5.5/0000-cover-letter.patch)
 that gives a high-level overview of the status of those patches.

-I have work in progress patches available below to get the external display over HDMI and the IOMMU working, where the latter is the last piece that's needed to support the GPU upstream.
+I have work in progress patches available below to get the external display over HDMI and the IOMMU, where the latter is the last piece that's needed to support the GPU upstream.
 The hardware isn't fully working yet with these patches.

 See the [TODO list](TODO.md) for information about other components and links to some out-of-tree